icann/resolver-testbed/setup-and-running.md

 ## Build the servers-vm VM

+In the instructions below, you tell VirtualBox that the system will be a Linux Debian system even though it will really be a FreeBSD system.
+This is necessary due to a recent bug in the way FreeBSD is installed on VirtualBox VMs.

 * Start VirtualBox
 	* Machine &rarr; New
 		* Name: servers-vm
-		* Type: BSD
+		* Type: Linux
-		* Version: FreeBSD (64-bit)
+		* Version: Debian (64-bit)  (Note that this is incorrect, but needed)
 		* Memory: 1024M
 		* Create new virtual hard drive
 			* Type: VDI
 			* Storage: dynamically allocated
-			* Size: 16 gig
+			* Size: 8 gig

 * Before booting, change settings
+	* Settings &rarr; Pointer: PS/2 Mouse
-	* Storage &rarr; Controller: IDE: Channge "empty" to attach the FreeBSD ISO from above
+	* Storage &rarr; Controller: IDE: Change "empty" to attach the FreeBSD ISO from above
 	* Network &rarr; Adapter 1: Attached to "NAT"
 	* Ports &rarr; USB: off

 * Boot the new `servers-vm` VM
 	* Select Install
 	* Continue with default keymap
-	* Hostname: freebsd12-base
+	* Hostname: servers-vm
 	* Optional system components: leave as-is
 	* Networking
 		* em0